-More Americans than ever are struggling with student loan debt.
+Student loan debt is probably the worst part of school for many Americans.
 Currently, they owe over $1.5 trillion (yes, trillion with a “t”!) in student loan debt, spread out over 44 million borrowers.
 That number has jumped by over $29 billion in the most recent quarter alone — not surprising, considering that in 2016, the average student left college with $37,172 in student loan debt.

 This kind of debt is a huge burden that can follow you around for a long, long time.
 That means you must learn to organize and stay on top of it.
 These apps make it easy to tackle your student loan debt and know where you stand, every step of the way.